-If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see Table 1: Lymphatic Disorders: Some Causes of Lymphadenopathy).
+If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see see Some Causes of Lymphadenopathy).

 If history and physical examination do not show a likely cause, further evaluation depends on the nodes involved and the other findings present.

 Patients with red flag findings and those with generalized adenopathy should have a CBC and chest x-ray.
 For generalized adenopathy, most clinicians would also do a tuberculin skin test (or interferon-gamma release assay) and serologic tests for HIV, mononucleosis, and perhaps toxoplasmosis and syphilis.
 Patients with joint symptoms or rash should have antinuclear antibody testing for SLE.
 Most clinicians believe patients with localized adenopathy and no other findings can safely be observed for 3 to 4 wk, unless cancer is suspected.
-If cancer is suspected, patients typically should have node biopsy (those with a neck mass require a more extensive evaluation prior to biopsy—see Approach to the Patient With Nasal and Pharyngeal Symptoms: Neck Mass).
+If cancer is suspected, patients typically should have node biopsy (those with a neck mass require a more extensive evaluation prior to biopsy—see Neck Mass).
 Biopsy is also done if isolated or generalized adenopathy does not resolve in 3 to 4 wk.